-- (ii) If the software is developed with funding from a federal government agency or agencies other than DOE, then authorization from all the funding source(s) shall be obtained for OSS release, if practicable.
-Such federal government agency(ies) may provide blanket approval for all software developed with funding from that agency.
-However, OSS release of any one of such software shall be subject to approval by all other funding sources for the software, if any.
-If majority approval from such federal government agency(s) is not practicable, DOE Patent Counsel may provide approval instead. - (2) Assert Copyright in the OSS.
-Once the Contractor has obtained Funding Source approval in accordance with subparagraph (1) of this section, copyright in the software to be distributed as OSS, may be asserted by the Contractor, or, for OSS developed under a CRADA or User Facility, either by the Contractor, CRADA Participant, or User Facility User, as applicable, which precludes marking such OSS as Protected Information. - (3) Form DOE F 241.4 for OSS to ESTSC.
+- (A) The Contractor shall ensure that the DOE Program or Programs that have provided funding to develop the software have approved the distribution of the software as OSS.
+A DOE Program may provide blanket approval for all software developed with funding from that DOE Program.
+If approval from a DOE Program is not practicable, DOE Patent Counsel may provide approval.
+Either the Contractor or CRADA Participant may assert copyright in OSS developed under a CRADA, which precludes marking such OSS as Protected CRADA Information. - (B) If the software is developed with funding from a federal government agency other than DOE, then, authorization from the funding source shall be obtained for OSS release, if practicable.
+Such federal government agency may provide blanket approval for all software developed with funding from that agency.
+If approval from such federal government agency is not practicable, DOE Patent Counsel may provide approval. - (2) Assert Copyright in the OSS.
+Once the Contractor has obtained Program approval in accordance with subparagraph (1) of this section, the Contractor may assert copyright in the software to be distributed as OSS. - (3) Form DOE F 241.4 for OSS to ESTSC.
 The Contractor must submit the form DOE F 241.4 (or the current form as may be required by DOE) to DOE's Energy Science and Technology Software Center (ESTSC) at the Office of Scientific and Technical Information (OSTI).
-The Contractor shall provide the unique URL on the form for ESTSC to distribute. - (4) OSS Record.
-The Contractor must maintain a record, available for inspection by DOE, of software distributed as OSS.
-The record shall contain the following information: (i) name of the computer software (or other identifier), (ii) an abstract with description or purpose of the software, (iii) evidence of the funding Program's or source's approval, (iv) the planned or actual OSS location on the Contractor's webpage or other publicly available location (see subparagraph (5) below); (v) any names, logos or other identifying marks used in connection with the OSS, whether or not registered; (vi) the type of OSS license used; and (vii) release version of the software for OSS containing derivative works.
-Upon request of Patent Counsel, the Contractor shall periodically provide Patent Counsel a copy of the record. - (5) Provide Public Access to the OSS.
-The Contractor shall ensure that the OSS is publicly accessible as an open source via the Contractor's website, Open Source Bulletin Boards operated by third parties, DOE, or other industry standard means.
+The Contractor shall provide the unique URL on the form for ESTSC to distribute. - OSS LOG.
+The Contractor must maintain a log, available for inspection by DOE, of software distributed as OSS.
+The log shall contain the following information: (i) name of the computer software (or other identifier), (ii) an abstract with description or purpose of the software, (iii) evidence of DOE Program approval, (iv) the planned or actual OSS location on the Contractor's webpage or other publicly available location (see subparagraph (5) below); (v) any names, logos or other identifying marks used in connection with the OSS, whether or not registered; (vi) the type of OSS license used; and (vii) release version of the software for OSS containing derivative works.
+Upon request of Patent Counsel, the Contractor shall periodically provide Patent Counsel a copy of the log. - (5) Provide Public Access to the OSS.
+The Contractor shall ensure that the OSS is publicly accessible via the Contractor's website, Open Source Bulletin Boards operated by third parties, ESTSC or other industry standard means.